Geoff Hawkins Meritorious Capture Awards

 ANSA members are encouraged to nominate for these prestigious awards .
 The fish does not need to be a record capture but as the name implies there must be an meritorious aspect about how the capture was made.
 The awards are decided by the ANSA Board in conjunction with Branch Delegates attending the ANSA Annual General Meeting and Delegates conference.
 Meritorious Capture Award nomination forms are available on the ANSA website.

-The Meritorious Capture award winner for 2020/21 was Dakota Colls from SA, aged 5, with her amazing recapture of a 44 cm Golden Callop which had been tagged and released by her slightly elder brother Rhys back in 2017.
+2020/21.
+The Meritorious Capture Award winner was Dakota Colls from SA, aged 5, with her amazing recapture of a 44 cm Golden Callop which had been tagged and released by her slightly elder brother Rhys back in 2017.
 The runner up was Steve Incledon, also from SA, who after many years of trying finally achieved his ambition of lure casting the capture of a Murray Cod.
-You can read these Meritorious Capture stories and those of previous award winners here.
+You can read Dakota and Steve’s capture stories here.

 “Caught on the cast”